 - Setting up an in-person interview between the HR manager and the selected candidate(s).

 - Looking for solutions to finding qualified applicants if there aren’t any.

 You can find remote recruiter jobs on job sites like Indeed.

 Equip Yourself for Your Next Remote Job

 Remote jobs are the future.
 Many are working from home now and those numbers will keep increasing.

-If you are lacking the skills to get started, enroll in one of Small Revolution’s online courses to boost your expertise and your resume.
+If you are lacking the skills to get started, enroll in an online courses to boost your expertise and your resume.

 Speaking of resumes, to shoot beyond an entry-level position, you’ll need to learn how to write a great resume.
 Resumes show off your experience and tell your clients or employers why you deserve a better job.